The Little App and The Big Store

 Everyone arrives with the same message:

-We can help your app succeed in the store.
+We can help your app succeed in The Store.

 And that sounds helpful.